 Kosher food includes meats from ruminant animals, such as sheep and cows, and poultry that was slaughtered and prepared according to Jewish guidelines.
 Fruit and vegetables can be eaten, but only fish with scales and fins are allowed, excluding eels and shellfish.
 Milk and meat are strictly separated and cannot be mixed.
 The two cannot be prepared, washed up or consumed using the same utensils.

-As the nutritional needs and reasonable requirements regarding religious and cultural backgrounds must be met by care homes across the UK, you should be able to get Kosher food in your care home if that is your choice.
+As nutritional needs and reasonable requirements regarding religious and cultural backgrounds must be met by UK care homes, you should be able to get Kosher food in your care home if you want.

-There are care homes that cater specifically to Jews, such as cares homes run by Jewish Care, which will be able to serve you Kosher food without any issues.
-However, all care homes are not equally set-up to meet all specific dietary needs.
+There are care homes that cater specifically to Jews, such as cares homes run by Jewish Care.
+They will be able to serve you Kosher food without any issues.
+However, all care homes are not equally set up to meet all specific dietary needs.

 Find out if the care home can give you Kosher food